auth0/docs/articles/connections/apple-setup.md

 ![Developer Program](/media/articles/connections/social/apple/apple-developerprogram.jpg)

 ::: note
-You can test out the Apple connection by simply going to the [Dashboard](${manage_url}) to **Connections > Social** and Try the Apple connection, leaving the settings blank.
-This will let you test it out with Auth0’s developer credentials.
-Prior to use in production applications, however, you will need to set up your own, which this guide details.
+You can test the Apple connection using the [Dashboard](${manage_url}) by going to **Connections > Social**.
+Click **Try** on the Apple connection (leave the settings blank).
+This will let you test with Auth0’s developer credentials.
+Prior to using the connection in Production, you must provide your own credentials (we'll cover how to do this later in this guide).
 :::

 ## Set up your app in your Apple Developer Account